Chaitanya6Nli/rviz_assignment/README.md

 My name is Chaitanya Belekar, a second-year Robotics and Automation Engineering undergrad from K.K.Wagh Institute of Engineering of Education and Research, Nashik.

 ### Contact
-For any queries or issues, you can contact me at [chaitanya.belekar@example.com](mailto:chaitanya.belekar@example.com).
+For any queries or issues, you can contact me at [chaitanyabelekar59@gmail.com](mailto:chaitanyabelekar59@gmail.com).

 ---

-This README file provides an overview of the `rviz_assignment` package and some personal information about myself.
+This README file provides an overview of the `rviz_assignment` package.